Waxmard/custom-keycloak-theme-aws-eks/README.md

 This solves the issue of including a custom keycloak theme using only helm chart overrides.
 I could not find a simple solution online that did not use a custom Docker container, which is less flexible + maintainable than simply editing `overrides.yaml`.

-The primary limitation of this solution is its specificity to AWS.
-To adapt this approach for a different cloud environment or an on-premises Kubernetes setup, you would need to adjust the storage and access control mechanisms.
-Instead of an S3 bucket, you could utilize a manually-created ConfigMap for smaller themes or an equivalent object storage service offered by your cloud provider (e.g., Azure Blob Storage for Azure or Google Cloud Storage for GCP).
-Furthermore, the IAM roles utilized for granting permissions in AWS would be replaced by corresponding access control entities, such as Azure Role-Based Access Control (RBAC) or Google Cloud IAM policies, to grant the necessary permissions for your Kubernetes service accounts.

 This guide walks you through the process of deploying a custom Keycloak theme to an EKS cluster using Bitnami's Helm chart with the theme files hosted on an AWS S3 bucket.

 ## Prerequisites